joshuaisaact/joshdesk/README.md

 ## README.md

-# Joshicely
+# JoshDesk

-A Slack app for tracking office attendance.
+A Slack app for booking desks.

 ## Features